-1. A brief outline of the company's CSR policy, including overview of projects or programs proposed to be undertaken and a reference to the web-link to the CSR policy and projects or programs provisions of the Companies Act, 2013 and the Companies 2.
-The Composition of the CSR Committee Mr. Pundarik Sanyal - Chairman Mr. Hemul Shah - Member Mr. Manubhai Rathod - Member Mr. Harish Motiwalla - Member 3.
+1. A brief outline of the company's CSR policy, including overview of projects or programs proposed to be undertaken and a reference to the web-link to the CSR policy and projects or programs The Company has framed a CSR Policy in compliance with the provisions of the Companies Act, 2013 and the Companies (Corporate Social Responsibility Policy) Rules, 2014.
+During the year under review, your Company undertook CSR activities for promotion of education and establishment of museum for protection of national heritage, art & culture as set out below.
+2. The Composition of the CSR Committee Mr. Pundarik Sanyal - Chairman Mr. Hemul Shah - Member Mr. Manubhai Rathod - Member Mr. Harish Motiwalla - Member 3.
 Average net profit of the company for last 3 financial years Rs.
 2140.29 Lakhs 4.
 Prescribed CSR Expenditure (2% of the amount as in item 3 above) Rs.
 42.81 Lakhs 5.
 Details of CSR spent during the financial year: (1) Total amount to be spent for the F.Y.
 (2) Amount unspent, if any (3) Manner in which the amount spent during the financial year Rs.
 44.92 Lakhs NA The manner in which the amount is spent is detailed below